MalCVE: Malware Detection and CVE Association Using Large Language Models: Our approach and MalCVE implementation

 This step implements the retrieval-augmented generation (RAG) component of the system to address \textbf{RQ2}.
 Its function is to identify the most semantically relevant CVE descriptions for a given input malware by comparing their respective vector embeddings.
 The relevant CVEs are incorporated into the context of the LLM for use in Step 7, as detailed in Section \ref{sec:method-predict-cve-detailed}.

 After the code summary and search queries have been generated, as described in Sections \ref{sec:method-summarisation} and \ref{sec:method-generating-search-queries}, the queries are transformed into a dense vector representation.
 Each query is mapped to a single vector, which is subsequently used to perform an \textbf{approximate nearest neighbor (ANN)} \cite{milvus-vector-search} search for each vector against a database (i.e., the Milvus database described in Section \ref{sec:cve-database-overview}).
 Each search retrieves up to 100 entries.
-This reduces the risk of overlooking a relevant CVE, and increases the chance of the re-ranking step finding a better fit CVE based on exact keywords.
+This reduces the risk of overlooking a relevant CVE and increases the chance that the ranking step finds a better-fitting CVE based on exact keywords.
 Additionally, the results of each search are aggregated by selecting the maximum similarity score for each unique CVE.
 An example of the aggregation is shown in Figure \ref{fig:aggregation-example}.
 This ensures that a CVE is not duplicated in the final results.